UnknownJoe796/discrete-math-markdown/README.md

 # discrete-math-markdown
 A specialized markdown to PDF program.

+## Downloading and Using

+Download [CurrentVersion.zip] and extract it.
+Find and open the "bin" folder.
+Put the files you want to run it through in there - they can be either Markdown (.md) or plain text (.txt) files.
+Run the batch file (if on Windows, don't know about other OSes).

+If you want an example file to use, try [executable/test.md].

+## What you can do

 Supports almost everything in https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.

 In addition, for Discrete Mathematics, the following things are included: